naturalis/mycorrhiza/README.md

     make_restrictions.pl -states <states.tsv> -tree <outtree> [-iterations <iterations>] [-cores <cores>] [-hyper <min,max>] [-fossil <tip1,tip2=value>] [-restrict <qAB=qBA>]
     [-stones <min,max>]

+- `-states` the redirected states table from the previous step
+- `-tree` the Nexus tree file produced by the previous step
+- `-iterations` optional, number of iterations, otherwise Inf
+- `-cores` optional, number of CPU cores to use
+- `-hyper` optional, range for the hyperprior, comma separated
+- `-fossil` optional, fix a node (identified by tips) to a value
+- `-restrict` optional, fix a rate
+- `-stones` optional, configures the stepping stone sampler for marginal lnL

 Once this is done we should have a tree file in Nexus format, a data file in tab-separated spreadsheet format, and a text file with the restriction commands.
 You can now run the